l-yohai/l-yohai/README.md

 # 🧠 Yohan Lee (요한)
 ### AI Research Engineer @ KakaoBank | Building Reasoning Systems at Human & Model Scale

-> _Designing language models that think, remember, and reason — like humans, but at scale._

 ---

 ## 🧩 About Me